haodeng/techy-notes/k8s/k8s_basics.md

 * Promote an application from one environment to another (via container image updates)
 * Rollback to previous versions
-* Continuous Integration and Continuous Delivery of applications with zero downtime
+* Continuous Integration and Continuous Delivery of applications with zero downtime .

+    # view the current image version of the app (look at the Image field)
+    kubectl describe pods. # Image:          gcr.io/google-samples/kubernetes-bootcamp:v1

+    # update the image of the application to version 2
+    kubectl set image deployments/kubernetes-bootcamp kubernetes-bootcamp=jocatalin/kubernetes-bootcamp:v2
+The command notified the Deployment to use a different image for your app and initiated a rolling update.

+    # Check the status of the new Pods, and view the old one terminating
+    kubectl get pods

+## Verify an update

+    # find out the exposed IP and Port
+    kubectl describe services/kubernetes-bootcamp

+    export NODE_PORT=$(kubectl get services/kubernetes-bootcamp -o go-template='{{(index .spec.ports 0).nodePort}}')
+    # We hit a different Pod with every request and we see that all Pods are running the latest version (v2)
+    curl $(minikube ip):$NODE_PORT

+    # The update can be confirmed also by running a rollout status
+    kubectl rollout status deployments/kubernetes-bootcamp

+    # view the current image version of the app
+    kubectl describe pods

+## Rollback an update

+    # Let’s perform another update, and deploy image tagged as v10
+    kubectl set image deployments/kubernetes-bootcamp kubernetes-bootcamp=gcr.io/google-samples/kubernetes-bootcamp:v10

+    # something is wrong… We do not have the desired number of Pods available.
+    kubectl get deployments

+    # There is no image called v10 in the repository.
+    kubectl describe pods
+    # image "gcr.io/google-samples/kubernetes-bootcamp:v10": rpc error: code = Unknown desc = Error response from daemon: manifest for gcr.io/google-samples/kubernetes-bootcamp:v10 not found: manifest unknown: Failed to fetch "v10" from request "/v2/google-samples/kubernetes-bootcamp/manifests/v10".

+    # roll back to our previously working version: v2
+    kubectl rollout undo deployments/kubernetes-bootcamp

+    # Four Pods are running
+    kubectl get pods

+    # the deployment is using a stable version of the app (v2).
+The Rollback was successful.
+    kubectl describe pods